NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.Ramp.rst

 |pluginIcon|

-*This documentation is for version 2.0 of Ramp.*
+*This documentation is for version 2.0 of Ramp (net.sf.openfx.Ramp).*

 Description
 -----------